Fertilizer too expensive: farmers rely on soy

 High costs can only be cushioned by a good harvest

 This spring cultivation was generally very expensive for farmers.
 There are also cost increases for seeds and pesticides.
 Another thing that bothers farmers is the expensive diesel.
-If the harvest turns out to be bad at the end, there could be big problems, says Roscher.
+If the harvest turns out to be bad at the end, there might be big problems, says Roscher.
 “Because the costs have already been incurred.
 If the harvest doesn’t produce something where you can work with usable producer prices, then we really have a problem.”

 Drying systems also depend on gas